 The proposed works are required to resurface the worn carriageway and reinstate road markings.
 Materials used will consist of:

-- Asphaltic material
+- · Asphaltic material

 - Road-marking paint

 - Bituminous emulsion bond coat

-- Milled in and surface mounted road studs
+- Road studs

-- Traffic loop cabling

 The value of the scheme exceeds £350,000 therefore a Site Waste Management Plan (SWMP) is required.